Terms & Conditions

 - that party entering into any arrangement, compromise or composition in satisfaction of its debts with its creditors.

-“Minimum Term” means the period of 12 months from the date set out in the Order or such longer period as We may agree with You.
+“Minimum Term” means the period of 12 months from the Service Due Date or such longer period as We may agree with You.

 “Order” means the same as set out in section 2.1.